 Tip #2: Avoid censoring yourself

 When you stare down your blank page or screen each day, be present.
 Try not to pre-meditate what you’re going to write about.
 In the beginning, to establish your rhythm, I recommend you use simple writing prompts.
-Once you are a couple of weeks into your daily practice, you’ll find topics come to you naturally.
+Once you are a couple of weeks into a regular practice, you’ll find topics come to you naturally.
 You’ll likely flow between writing about seemingly insignificant things and far more serious topics.
 What we’re trying to do is to empty your mind of the surface level gunk.
 Here’s a snapshot of the topics I’ve explored in my journal to give you an idea of the range of ideas that typically arise:

 - I’m so tired today, why can’t I sleep?

-- There will never be a better television show than Buffy: The Vampire Slayer
+- There will never be a better television show than Buffy the Vampire Slayer.

-- Something feels off today
+- Something feels off today.
+What is my body telling me?

 Tip #3: Don’t judge what you write